vueup/vue-quill/docs/content/guide/toolbar.md

 # Toolbar
-The toolbar module allow users to easily format Quill’s contents.
+The toolbar module allows users to easily format Quill’s contents.
 It can be configured with a  [`toolbar` prop](../api/index.md#toolbar).

-There are 3 ways to configure toolbar:
+There are 3 ways to configure the toolbar:

 ## Pre-Configure Toolbar Options